hyperledger-archives/grid/cli/man/grid-po-version-create.1.md

 This command allows for the creation of Grid Purchase Orders versions.
 It submits a Sabre transaction to create the purchase order version.

-The VERSION_ID argument is required.
+The PO_NUMBER and VERSION_ID arguments are required.

 ARGS
 ====

+`PO_NUMBER`
+: The UID or an alternate ID of the purchase order this version is for.

 `VERSION_ID`
 : The user-specified version identifier.